The Divorce Process

 - Court fee

 We will then send the petition to the Court to start your divorce.
-Your spouse receives a copy of the petition and a form which he/she has to complete and return to the court.
+Your spouse (the respondent) receives a copy of the petition and a form which he/she has to complete and return to the court.

 We prepare a form to confirm to the Court what, if anything has changed, since the divorce proceedings were started.
 We send this form to the Court and the District Judge decides if you have sufficient grounds to divorce your husband / wife.
 If so, the Court send us a certificate called a Decree Nisi.
 The Decree Nisi is the half way stage in the divorce process.